 WARA DESIGNS is a jewellery line celebrating contemporary design, historic techniques and raw materials.

-It is a travel through time and space, picking its inspiration through ancient and modern cultures, finding its textures and colours from patterns found in nature.
+It is a travel through time and space, picking its inspiration through ancient and modern cultures, expressed in clean geometric lines.

-WARA DESIGNS follows the journey of a French silversmith.
-It reflects, in clean geometric lines, her admiration for the heritage of metal jewellery in ancient civilizations from around the world.
+WARA DESIGNS follows the journey of French silversmith caroline.
+Her jewellery reflects, in clean geometric lines, her admiration for the heritage of metal jewellery in ancient civilizations from around the world.

 The roots of the contemporary jewellery line are in France where Caroline was born and lived until 2000.
 Since then, she has been exploring the world while living in the UK, Thailand, Peru, and currently Vietnam; each place leaving an influence on her style.